-The thickness of the hardened surface layer depends on the speed at which the burner flames are pulled over the workpiece surface (called feed).
+The thickness of the hardened surface layer depends on the speed at which the burner flames are moved over the workpiece surface (called feed).
 The slower the speed, the deeper the heat can penetrate and austenitize the microstructure and the thicker the hardened surface layer will be after quenching.
-At the same time, of course, the necessary cooling rate for martensite formation in the deeper marginal layers must also be given!
-Since alloying elements generally reduce the critical cooling rate, deeper surface layers can be hardened in high-alloy steels.
+At the same time, of course, the necessary cooling rate for martensite formation in the deeper marginal layers must also be ensured!
+Since alloying elements generally reduce the critical cooling rate, deeper surface layers can be hardened with high-alloy steels.

-During flame hardening, burner flames are pulled over the workpiece and quenched with water nozzles!
+With flame hardening, burner flames are moved over the workpiece and quenched with water nozzles!
 The hardening depth is controlled by the feed rate!

 Due to the relatively bulky arrangement of the nozzles, flame hardening is limited, especially for small components with complex geometries.
 Flame hardening is also generally inferior to induction hardening and laser hardening in terms of accuracy (adjustment of the hardening depth).

-In principle, heating should be carried out as quickly as possible with the corresponding surface hardening processes in order to keep the heat-affected zone on undesired areas to a minimum.
-Otherwise there is a risk of thermal stress or warping of the component geometry (hardening distortion).
-In addition, long heating times lead to increased scaling, which usually requires appropriate postprocessing.
+In principle, heating should be carried out as quickly as possible in order to keep the heat-affected zone on undesired areas to a minimum.
+Otherwise there is a risk of thermal stresses or distortion of the component geometry (hardening distortion).
+In addition, long heating times lead to increased scaling, which usually requires special postprocessing.
 In the case of rapid heating, however, it must be noted that there is no longer a thermodynamic equilibrium state in the microstructure.
-As a result, the transformation temperature for austenitization shifts towards higher temperatures.
+As a result, the transformation temperature for austenitization shifts towards higher temperatures!

 The flames during flame hardening generally lead to a large heat-affected zone.
 With small geometries, this can lead to undesired full hardening over the entire cross-section.
 In order to harden even such thin-walled workpieces only on their surface in the range of a few tenths of a millimetre, so-called induction hardening can be used.